RESEARCH PARTICIPATION INSTRUCTIONS FOR PSY 206 STUDENTS

 You will need to:

-- choose the study or studies in which you would like to participate, and then
+-choose the study or studies in which you would like to participate

 When you log in you will also be able to keep track of studies you have participated in, what time slots you have signed up for, and research credits earned.
 You should print this page for easy access to the instructions.